rongjun72/wisun-br-linux/README.md

 ## Compiling

 The build requires `mbedTLS` (> 2.18), `libnl-3`, `libnl-route-3`, and `cmake`.
-`libsystemd` is also recommended (note that it can be replaced by `elogind` if you do not want to pull `systemd`).
+`libcap` and `libsystemd` are also recommended (note that `libsystemd` can be replaced by `elogind` if you do not want to pull `systemd`).
 Optionally, you can also install `libpcap` and Rust/Cargo.

 We also encourage the use of Ninja as the `cmake` back-end.

 On Debian and its derivatives, install the necessary dependencies (except for mbedTLS) with:

-    sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev libsystemd-dev cargo cmake ninja-build
+    sudo apt-get install libnl-3-dev libnl-route-3-dev libcap-dev libpcap-dev \
+        libsystemd-dev libdbus-1-dev cargo cmake ninja-build pkg-config lrzsz

 Debian does not (yet) package `mbedTLS` > 2.18 so you must build it from sources.
 Note that support for `cmake` has been added to `mbedTLS` 2.27.
 So, if